TheFuZiOnZz/Research-Dashboard/World Politics/United Kingdom/2010-24 Conservative/2022 Rwanda Asylum Plan.md

     - `while there was an initial increase in small boats detections in 2019, recorded detections on other routes remained relatively stable.
 Small boat arrivals increased further in 2020 as detections on other routes declined, likely in part due to the coronavirus (COVID-19) pandemic making other methods of entry such as air or ferry less viable.
 However, in 2021 and 2022, there was a substantial increase in the numbers of small boat arrivals.
 This occurred despite the other entry methods becoming more viable as global COVID-19 restrictions eased.` [link](https://www.gov.uk/government/statistics/irregular-migration-to-the-uk-year-ending-december-2022/irregular-migration-to-the-uk-year-ending-december-2022)
 # Rwanda
 - Between 2013 and 2018, Rwanda had a migrant deal with Israel like the Rwandan-UK Migrant deal.
 Some 4,000 Eritrean and Sudanese asylum seekers based in Israel were sent to Rwanda and Uganda between 2013 and 2018, before the secretive arrangement was abandoned and almost all are thought to have left the country almost immediately, with many attempting to return to Europe via people-smuggling routes.
-    - `Rwanda signed a similar agreement with Israel between 2014 and 2017 that was not a success, with almost of all of the 4,000 detainees sent there swiftly leaving the country to undertake the perilous journey to Europe, some of whom are understood to have fallen prey to human traffickers en route, notably in Libya.` - [What is Rwanda’s record on human rights? | The Independent](https://www.independent.co.uk/news/uk/politics/uk-asylum-rwanda-human-rights-b2058668.html)
+    - `Rwanda signed a similar agreement with Israel between 2014 and 2017 that was not a success, with almost of all of the 4,000 detainees sent there swiftly leaving the country to undertake the perilous journey to Europe, some of whom are understood to have fallen prey to human traffickers en route, notably in Libya.` - [What is Rwanda’s record on human rights?, The Independent, 2022](https://www.independent.co.uk/news/uk/politics/uk-asylum-rwanda-human-rights-b2058668.html)
     - `Then-minister of interior Gideon Sa’ar, announces that Israel has signed agreements with “third countries”, and that the departure of “infiltrators” to these countries has begun in limited numbers.
 According to the Population and Immigration Authority, 1,093 asylum seekers were deported to third countries during 2014.` [link](https://hotline.org.il/en/refugees-and-asylum-seekers-en/voluntary-departure/)
     - `the state admitted for the first time that no operative procedure to forcibly deport asylum seekers from Israel exists; thus, beginning on April 17 (2018), the ministry of interior ceased holding pre-deportation hearings, and now declared that all deportation notices previously given are obsolete.
 It was further declared that “infiltrators” whose visa expired – will have it renewed for a period of 60 days, as was the norm before the deportation.
 Additionally, it was clarified that the “voluntary departure” route to a third country is still available, and will be offered to every asylum seekers during his or her visa renewal, though the renewal of the visa will not be conditioned upon it.` [link](https://hotline.org.il/en/refugees-and-asylum-seekers-en/voluntary-departure/)
     - `These asylum seekers are sent to Uganda and Rwanda with a promise from the Israeli authorities that they will be provided with the necessary papersto enable them to stay legally in the receiving country.
 However, our findings show that, in reality, they do not receive any legal status: they are left with no valid legal documents upon arrival and are either encouraged to leave these countries, live below the radar and without legal status, and/or hide the fact that they came from Israel.